NUDelta/ce-platform/README.md

 ### Murder Mystery Testing

+#### Local Testing

-For testing the murder mystery CN, use the following account credentials when signing in:
+For testing the murder mystery CN locally, use the following account credentials when signing in:

 1. username `meg`, password `password`
 2. username `andrew`, password `password`
 3. username `josh`, password `password`

 All three users need to sign in and participate in the murder mystery pre-story questionnaire before casting will begin.
 You can use different browsers or Private/Incognito mode to test the synchronous chat feature on a single computer.
+These default users can be modified in `testingconstants.js`.

+To test locally, you also need to ensure `host = "http://localhost:3000"` is uncommented in `simulatelocations.py`, and the other `host` definitions are commented.

+#### In-App Testing

+For the final Fall 2019 app, download the .ipa file [https://drive.google.com/file/d/13PUh_mMo_p1OhoEN-pidSyQtap5UC_ei/view?usp=sharing](here), then upload it to [diawi.com](www.diawi.com) to download it onto your iPhone.

+Then, go to [https://staging-ce-platform.herokuapp.com](https://staging-ce-platform.herokuapp.com) and open the browser console.
+From here, run the following commands:

+1. `Meteor.call(“freshDatabase")`
+2. `Meteor.call("createTestUsers")`

+Ensure `host = "https://staging-ce-platform.herokuapp.com"` is uncommented in `simulatelocations.py`, and the other `host` definitions are commented.
+Then, log in to [mhub.com](mhub.com) using the CE account credentials and navigate to the `users` collection within the `staging-ce-platform` database.
+Record the three `_id` values created for each test user.
+Lastly, run `python simulatelocations.py`, adding the `_id` values at the end.
+For example, `python simulatelocations.py ZrCZFhtfDStrXBGF2 K9ruF6p3uyrs7joR9 R7qfjYMJvyao8W2gN`.

-### Notes
+##### Notes

-If cloning the repo for the first time, you may need to rename the folder located at "imports" -> "api" from "Testing" to "testing".
+If you've made changes to the code, you'll need to commit them and then run `git push staging collective-narrative:master` within the `ce-platform`directory to deploy these lastest changes to Heroku.

+Also, the .ipa link above should work even after you make changes to the CN-specific codebase, so don't worry about compiling a new iOS app every time you modify CN.
+If you do need to re-compile, follow the CE instructions copied in-part at the bottom of this readme.

 ## CN Authoring Syntax